dcuartielles/bash_site/BUILD.md

 Use the *populate_site.sh* script to add records to the *pages.csv* file automatically or manually (field by field).
 I recommend the semiautomatic mode by typing:

+`./populate_site.sh -l e
-`./populate_site.sh -l en -c config -f pages.csv -m semiautomatic`
+n -c config -f pages.csv -m semiautomatic`

 You will just get the question of how many records you want to add to the file and which is the template to use for each record.